EP 095 | How Interior Designers Can Fix a Broken Brand with Nicole Heymer

 Listen Now

-• how to determine if your brand is broken
+• How to determine whether your brand is helping—or hurting—client conversions

-• making beautiful rooms is not a point of differentiation
+• Why beautiful rooms alone are not a meaningful point of differentiation

 Take Aways